SERVICES SBWIS PROVIDES

 Mary Ann Potts SCHOLARSHIP FOR HIGHER EDUCATION FUND -ACHIEVE YOUR DREAMS!

 We admire the drive and tenacity it takes for our members to pursue higher education.
 SBWIS is proud to offer this financial assistance due to the generous donation from the Potts family in memory of Mary Ann Potts, Ph.D. who had Spina Bifida and achieved her dreams!
 This fund was established in 1996 by the Potts/Weaver family.
 We want to learn about your dreams and future plans.
 Your application must communicate your goals and help us understand how you tackle life and overcome obstacles to reach these goals.
-Deadline for submission is midnight April 28, 2024.
+Deadline for submission is midnight April 30, 2025.
 Good luck!

 CLICK FOR MORE INFORMATION & SUBMIT APPLICATION

-Blankets and hugs
+Blankets of hugs

 When your family member with spina bifida is hospitalized, or recovering at home after surgery, our wish is to offer comfort from our community.
 These blankets were made by volunteers and can be mailed to you.
 When covered in the blanket, think of it as a hug, from us to you!
 Complete this request form, and the blanket will be shipped directly to your home.